Monisha-RK10/abc/README.md

 - **Cross-Validation**: Implement cross-validation with edge cases during training to ensure the model generalizes well across different unseen conditions.

 ---
+## Note
+The synthetic data functions, such as GANs for data generation, can be computationally intensive.
+Ensure you have the necessary resources for training GANs if you plan to use them in your projects.

 ## Conclusion
 This object detection model has shown solid performance across several edge cases, with some room for improvement in certain areas.
 By implementing the suggestions above, we can continue to enhance the model's robustness and accuracy in real-world, diverse environments.